junymc/junymc.github.io/_posts/2020-03-15-final_project_for_flatiron_-_react_redux.markdown

 ## React/Redux Frontend
 React is a JavaScript library created by Facebook.
-When I started learning about the React, I was enjoying it so much!
-It was much easier than plain Javascript and JSX makes me code less but it woks the same way.
+When I first started learning it was a lot of fun right away and much easier than vanilla JavaScript.
+Using JSX is a lot more efficient because I do not have to code as much.

 What is JSX then?
 JSX is an XML/HTML-like syntax used by React that extends ECMAScript so that XML/HTML-like text can co-exist with JavaScript/React code.
-Easy way to explain is, JSX allows us to write HTML elements in JavaScript and place them in the DOM without any createElement()  and/or appendChild() methods, basically, it combine the Javascript code and HTML like syntax in one file!
-How great it is?
+The easy wayt to explain this is that JSX allows us to write HTML elements in JavaScript and place them in the DOM without any createElement()  and/or appendChild() methods.
+Basically, it combines Javascript code and HTML like syntax into a single file.

-Here is the one of the components.
+Here are the one of the components.

 ```
 import React from 'react'